AlexCGoose/Sumiriku-Doc/Sumiriku Doc.md

 ### Order of the Shiftstalkers ![line](https://i.imgur.com/TLmc0GL.png){position:absolute,top:64px,left:400px,width:375px,mix-blend-mode:normal}

-*Alternate Blood Hunter Subclass*
+*Transform and Track Yōkai Shapechangers*
 </br>
-To most people, Yokai seem like nothing more than curious miscreants, mischief makers - few recognise the true danger these otherworldly beings can bring.
+To most people, Yōkai seem like nothing more than curious miscreants, mischief makers - few recognise the true danger these otherworldly beings can bring.
 Dwelling  within Kimyōkai, creatures of great power plot and scheme at the downfall of the manifest world and their control over both realms.
 The world's protection comes from Yokai hunters calling themselves the Shiftstalkers, who have mastered using the Yokai's techniques of disguise, trickery, and manipulation against them.

 <!-- {{#subclass-table